-- 1. Select Debris 003.

-- 2. Click on the Data ribbon.

-- 3. Select Transform Class command.

-- 4. Select the Component class from the drop-down options.

-- 5. The following dialog will appear.
+- 1. Select the requirement that you want to transform. - 2.
+Click on the Data ribbon. - 3.
+Select Transform Class command. - Select the Component class from the drop-down options. - 5.
+The following dialog will appear.
 Select OK to confirm.

 - 6. Click on the Component class in the Project Explorer pane. - 7.
-Select the Debris 003 entity.
+Select the entity that you are transforming.

-The property sheet of Debris 003 will be displayed.
+The property sheet of that entity will display.
 Let's complete the definition of this entity.